Equestrian statue of Leopold II, Brussels

 The equestrian statue of Leopold II (Statue équestre de Léopold II; Ruiterstandbeeld van Leopold II) is a bronze equestrian statue erected in Brussels, Belgium, in memory of King Leopold II, second King of the Belgians.
 It was created by the sculptor Thomas Vinçotte in 1914, but it was not finalised until 1926 by the architect François Malfait, when it was inaugurated in the king's honour.

 The statue stands on the Place du Trône/Troonplein, to the south-east of the Royal Palace of Brussels, at the point where the Rue Ducale/Hertogsstraat joins the Boulevard du Régent/Regentlaan (Small Ring), and a few tens of metres from the Royal Stables of Brussels.
 It is also close to Matongé, an African (mainly Congolese) district of Ixelles.
-This area is served by Brussels-Central railway station, as well as by the metro stations Parc/Park (on lines 1 and 5) and Trône/Troon (on lines 2 and 6).

 History

 King Leopold II died in 1909, and as for many Kings of the Belgians, the Belgian authorities took the initiative, in 1914, to erect a statue in his honour.
-To do this, the Belgian State raised more than 625,000 Belgian francs.
+To do this, the Belgian state raised more than 625,000 Belgian francs.
 (Note: This amount is roughly equivalent to €2.5 million in when taking into account inflation.)
 On 31 May 1914, the Belgian official journal and the press launched an appeal for anyone wishing to contribute to erecting the statue.
 The appeal mentioned that during 35 years, Belgium, under Leopold II's leadership, had expanded by a magnificent colony.
 The initiative was successful, in which even Leopold's successor, King Albert I, took part himself, along with aristocrats, the military, colonial companies, and some citizens.